 Helene M. Sisti, M.Ed., Ph.D. joined the Department of Psychology and Education, and Leadership in 2019.

-Dr. Sisti is a contributing author to the Encyclopedia of Behavioral Neuroscience, Human Brain Mapping, and Learning & Memory, among others.
+Sisti is a contributing author to the Encyclopedia of Behavioral Neuroscience, Human Brain Mapping, and Learning & Memory, among others.
 Her area of expertise is neuroplasticity and learning.
 Prior to joining the Norwich Faculty, she held teaching appointments at Rutgers University and Villanova University, where she taught Statistics, Motor Learning, and Biopsychology.
 Dr. Sisti has been invited to review several journals in cognitive neuroscience, including Neurorehabilitation & Repair, Attention, Perception & Psychophysics, and PLoS ONE.

-To address this question, she is using EEG in combination with a visuomotor bimanual coordination task.
+To address this question, she is using electroencephalogram (EEG) in combination with a visuomotor bimanual coordination task.
 The task resembles the popular Etch-a-Sketch toy, but was designed based on bimanual coordination dynamics and developed specifically for brain mapping studies at the Research Centre for Movement Control and Neuroplasticity in Leuven, Belgium.